ProjectIcarusX/tls.dns/README.md

 }
 ```

-If you prefer, you can set the provider configuration using environment variables.
+~~If you prefer, you can set the provider configuration using environment variables.
 See [the go-acme/lego documentation](https://go-acme.github.io/lego/dns/) to know which variables to set for which providers.
 (You still have to at least enable the DNS challenge for your provider in the JSON, though.
-You can use env vars for credentials, etc.) Parameters that you set via env variables can be omitted from the JSON.
+You can use env vars for credentials, etc.) Parameters that you set via env variables can be omitted from the JSON.~~ (TODO: currently broken, until changes are made upstream)

 ## Adding new providers

+**⚠️ Please do not add new providers at this time.
+Some foundational work needs to be finished first.**

 [go-acme/lego supports dozens of DNS providers](https://github.com/go-acme/lego/tree/master/providers/dns), and Caddy can use all of them too, but a thin wrapper layer (abstraction) is required.
 The wrapper's job is simply to get a config from the environment from the lego provider package, then set any config fields that are explicitly configured (overriding those from the environment).